 I decided to join Netflix today after reading a lot of great things about their new “Watch Instantly” feature.
 They’ve got over 12,000 titles available for immediate download to your PC, or as the case may be, your Home Theater PC.
 With my new HTPC working quite nicely, the only next thing to worry about is what to watch?
-I’ve been enjoying watching recaps of the Olympics, which utilizes Microsoft’s new SilverLight plug-in for IE. (All I have to say about that is it looks fantastic and playback is crisp and clear and uninterrupted).
+I’ve been enjoying watching recaps of a bunch of different shows, which utilizes Microsoft’s new SilverLight plug-in for IE. (All I have to say about that is it looks fantastic and playback is crisp and clear and uninterrupted).
 But when it comes to options for downloadable movies, Netflix seemed to be the obvious choice for it’s great selection, low monthly subscription costs and unlimited movie downloads.
 That’s right, unlimited downloads for all but the most basic plan.
 I opted for the $8.99/month plan which allows only 1 DVD out at a time but unlimited movie downloads.
 I plan on testing this unlimited concept over the next 14 days.

 So far the kids have watched just about all of the Charlie Brown episodes and Free Willy 2 while I’ve only watched Almost Heroes (Matthew Perry is so funny in that movie) and an episode of 30 Rock and all of them have played flawlessly.
 The picture quality on our 50″ HD LCD TV looks near DVD quality and even somewhat better than network broadcast SD content.
 The original aspect ratio of the movie is maintained during normal and fullscreen playback which is what I personally prefer since there’s nothing worse than geometric distortion in movies.
 You’d never even notice that you were watching streamed video online from a computer.
 Movies are decoded as 2.0 Dolby Pro Logic and sound just fine through the S/PDIF out.
 Though 5.1 would be really nice, I don’t suppose it’s totally necessary for casual movie watching.
 Though if Netflix wants their download feature to take a serious position in the average home theater, they will need to to add 5.1, I believe.